Freakling/PowerApsis/README.md

 # PowerApsis
 Powershell module to provide easy integration with Apsis Pro API

 This project is a wrap of the existing Apsis API functionality to cmdlets.
+It is in no way affiliated with the product or company.

 There are a number of requirements to use this module, which include an Apsis Pro account and API key.
 Contact APSIS for more information (https://apsis.se)